132nd-vWing/ATRM_Brief/Ranges/Range4.md

 ### T4.2
-Range T4.2 is a basic range target and consist of 2x strafe panels and 4x bombing circles This target is ideal for basic weapon deliveries.
+Range T4.2 is a basic range target and consist of 2x strafe panels and 2x bombing circles This target is ideal for basic weapon deliveries.
+The northern bombing circle emits blue smoke at impact points, while the southern bombing circle does not.

 ### T4.3